Kings cool Jets’ November roll with 2-1 win

+LOS ANGELES (AP) — The Los Angeles Kings made themselves at home in November.

+Even the Winnipeg Jets, who have been road warriors over the last month to set their own records, couldn’t find a way to disrupt the Kings’ flow on home ice.
-LOS ANGELES (AP) — Joakim Ryan and Nikolai Prokhorkin each scored and the Los Angeles Kings beat the Winnipeg Jets 2-1 Saturday night.

-Jack Campbell made 33 saves for the Kings, who have won six of their past eight home games.
+Joakim Ryan and Nikolai Prokhorkin each scored and the Kings beat the Jets 2-1 Saturday night.
+Jack Campbell made 33 saves for Los Angeles, which went 7-1-1 at home in November.

+With 17 of their next 25 games in December and January away from home, the Kings’ challenge is to take this momentum with them.

+“Well, we don’t need to change our game, and I think that’s the biggest thing we need to understand,” Kings coach Todd McLellan said.
+“The structure is in place.
+When we play it we have a chance, we give ourselves an opportunity, but we have to be better prepared to start games on the road and better prepared to dig in a little longer, a little earlier, a little longer and find ways to come out of it.”

 Jack Roslovic scored but the Jets were unable to pick up an 11th win in their record-setting November.
-Winnipeg went 10-3-1, the most wins this month in franchise history.
+Winnipeg went 10-3-1, the most wins in the month in franchise history.
 Laurent Brossoit made 32 saves.

+With the Jets playing their ninth road game of the month, the Kings were able to take advantage with a strong first period, one McLellan described as among their best this season.

 Ryan put the Kings up 1-0 at 7:34 of the first period.
 It was Ryan’s first goal with the Kings after signing with them as a free agent in July, going 65 NHL games between goals since scoring against Minnesota on Feb.
 25, 2018 when he was playing for San Jose.